A Jedi's Fight - A Star Wars Fan Fiction Story

 Ian shook.

-The blue barrelshaped droid displayed the old forgotten message.
+The blue barrel shaped droid displayed the old forgotten message.
 After he had listened to it, Yarmod looked at his friend.
 He shook his head in disbelieve.

 "Incredible, Ian.
 You, the son of a great Jedi master.
 You must certainly feel so proud."

 "I can't yet express what I feel, Yarmod.
-It's important to me, that I have found my past back."
+It's important to me, that I have found my real past back."

 For several moments Yarmod was silent.
 Then he concluded cautiously: "That daughter, your sister, master Kenobi mentions, is Liane, isn't she?"